 Reishi mushroom alleviates feelings of anxiety and stress, making it easier to fall asleep and maintain sleep for long durations.
 The mushroom doesn't necessarily induce sleep but removes the factors causing a lack of sleep.

-Reishi has different effects on people, with some reporting a calming effect while others report an invigorating effect.
-The best time of day to take reishi is during the early evening to enjoy all the benefits of the mushroom.
-Taking reishi in the morning is valid but not all benefits can be enjoyed in this case.
+Reishi has different effects on people; some report a calming effect, while others report a stimulating effect.
+The best time of day to take Reishi is during the early evening to enjoy all the benefits of the mushroom.
+Taking Reishi in the morning is valid, but not all benefits can be enjoyed in this case.